cloudfoundry-incubator/eirini-logging/README.md

 If you don't have an scf cluster with Eirini but want to debug the extension, you can create a pod that acts as a fake Eirini application.
 You can find an example of a "fake" Eirini app here: [eirini-fake-app](contrib/kube/eirini_app.yaml).
 Since you don't have scf runningyou don't have a Doppler endpoint either so there is nowhere to send the logs.
 You can still debug the extension using `kubectl exec` on the extension pod so it might be useful during development.

+## Cleanup

+Currently in some cases when pods don't start or stop succesfully, there might be leftovers (Role, Rolebindings etc) in the Eirini namespace.
+You might have to delete those manually until this is fixed.

 ## Useful links

 - [Eirinix library](https://github.com/SUSE/eirinix)